 About

-Native to Hong Kong, Eric Chan began his journey in music at the age of four, learning piano and violin.
-He is a graduate at the Royal College of Music in London, where he holds an Artist Diploma, a Master of Performance with distinction, and a Bachelor of Music with first-class honours.
-His mentors include David Graham and Andy Dewar for organ, Kathron Sturrock for piano, Sophie-Véronique Cauchefer-Choplin for improvisation, and Michael Ladouceur for film music composition.
-In 2019, Eric won the Harold Darke Memorial Prize, a top award for undergraduate organists.
-His outstanding Artist Diploma graduation recital earned the highest mark ever awarded for the degree in the institution's history.
-The jury commended it as “a voice that will resound in this hall for many years”.
-The RCM keyboard department invited Eric to assist in the selection process of a new professor recently.
-His education was supported by the Richard Newton Scarth Award and John Birch Scholarship, as well as scholarships from the Royal College of Organists.
+Native to Hong Kong, Eric Chan began his musical journey at the age of four, learning piano and violin.
+He graduated from the Royal College of Music in London with an Artist Diploma, a Master of Performance with distinction and a Bachelor of Music with first-class honours.
+His mentors included David Graham and Andy Dewar for organ, Kathron Sturrock for piano, Sophie-Véronique Cauchefer-Choplin for improvisation, and Michael Ladouceur for composition.
+In 2019, Eric won the RCM’s Harold Darke Memorial Prize, the top award for undergraduate organists.
+Following his outstanding graduation recital in 2022, which the jury commended as 'a voice that will resound in this hall for many years,' he was invited by the RCM keyboard department to assist in the selection process for a new organ professor.
+His education was supported by scholarships from the Royal College of Organists, the Richard Newton Scarth Award, and the John Birch Scholarship.

 Music Journey